Grajales/tables_project2/readme.md

 ## Project Description

-For this project, a full CRUD app using the technologies outline
+For this project, a full CRUD (Create, Read, Update, Delete) app using the Node.js, Postgres, Express and EJS tools to develop the code .
+In addition to adhering to the MVC structures (Models, Views, Controllers) for the app.
+The tables and data will be sequelize and the project will be deployed in Heroku.

 ## Project Links